Billionaire Profile

 Market-timing scandal

-Fund managers accused of giving preferential treatment to short-term investors.
-The company settled with regulators in 2004 for $100 million.
+Janus fund managers were accused of giving preferential treatment to short-term investors.